 2. Firman – from the Persian farman, or ferman in Turkish, meaning royal decree or order.

 Also: The current Ismaili Imam (His Highness the Aga Khan IV or Prince Karim Aga Khan) is affectionately addressed as Mawlana Hazar Imam or Hazar Imam by members of the Ismaili community.
 The late Aga Khan, the grandfather of the present Imam, who led the community for seventy two years, is referred to as Mawlana Sultan Muhammad Shah.
-He became the 48th Imam of the Shia Imami Ismaili Muslims when he was only eight years old.
+He became the 48th Imam of the Shia Imami Ismaili Muslims when he was only 7 years old.
 He died on July 11, 1957 and passed the Imamat to his grandson, Prince Karim.